techiediaries/guest-writer/articles/2018-01-08-building-modern-web-application-django-vuejs-part1.markdown

 ## Conclusion and Next Steps

 In this article we have bootstrapped both the back-end project with Django and the front-end application using the Vue CLI.
 We have also added JWT authentication to our back-end using Auth0.
-In the next part we will see how the REST API using Django REST framework and then how to consume it from the Vue.js front-end using Axios.
+In the next part we will see how to create the REST API using Django REST framework and then how to consume it from the Vue.js front-end using Axios.
 We'll also see how to create our project front-end views so stay tuned!

 These are some screenshots from the demo project we are going to continue building in the next parts: